Accessibility Statement

 Treating feline hyperesthesia syndrome

 When it comes to treating a hyperesthesia cat, it’s imperative that you avoid any type of physical activity that may irritate or overstimulate the cat—such as scratching his back.
 Try to find ways to reduce your cat’s anxiety by creating a calm environment, providing gentle playtime and enrichment, and sticking to a routine.
+Keep the litter box clean and provide meals at the same time every day.

 Some vets choose to treat FHS with medication, using one or a combination of the following: